 Distance from Tokyo: Approximately 2 hours by train

 Why you should visit this day trip from Tokyo: If you enjoy nature, scenic views, history, and want to see some of the most beautiful temples in Japan.

 One of the best day trips from Tokyo is the quiet town of Nikko.
-Nikko will make you fall in love so fast you’ll be turning back around to spend a few days.
+Nikko will make you fall in love so fast that you’ll be turning back around to spend a few days.
 But if you only have one day in Nikko, don’t fret.
 You’ll get to enjoy plenty of unique temples, lush greenery, and gorgeous settings that will be the perfect break away from the city.

 Start your day trip to Nikko by heading to Nikko National Park and visiting Shinkyo Bridge, a sacred bridge that lies at the entrance to Nikko’s many temples and shrines.
 The Shinkyo Bridge that you’ll see in Nikko today has been here since 1636, which is probably why it’s also considered to be one of Japan’s finest bridges.
 Until 1973, Shinkyo Bridge was off-limits to the general public for crossing but was later renovated to allow for foot traffic and you can now cross the bridge for a nominal fee.